 - D. Procedure for citing juveniles for curfew violation. - 1.
 It is the Policy of the Orange County Sheriff's Department that action taken against a minor are those that are least restrictive to the minor's freedom.
 Citations for curfew should be used in cases where a problem exists and other methods for removing the juveniles have proved to be ineffective. - 2.
-Follow the current Juvenile Citation Procedure. - 3.
+Follow the current Juvenile Citation Procedure under Section 9.II of this manual. - 3.
 DR NUMBER IS REQUIRED - 4.
 The juvenile will be released in the field after the citation has been issued.
 No parent contact or notification is required when issuing this citation.